Skip to content

 Log in to Guance, go to 「Scenes」 - 「Create Dashboard」, search for 「Ingress Nginx Monitoring View」 in the template library, and click 「Confirm」.

-The Ingress performance metrics displayed include the average CPU usage, average memory usage, total network requests/responses, number of Ingress Config loads, result of the last Ingress Config load, and the forwarding success rate of Ingress.
+Ingress performance metrics are displayed, including average CPU usage of the Ingress Controller, average memory usage, total network requests/responses, number of Ingress Config loads, result of the last Ingress Config load, and Ingress forwarding success rate, etc.

 image